tepez/jasmine-misc-matchers/readme.md

 * isDebug()

-Return true if runnig in debug mode.
+Return true if running in debug mode.

+* backupAndRestoreEnv()

+Copy process.env before each spec and restore it after it